-- Remove the old gasket and install a new valve gasket into the cylinder head. - Install the valve assembly in the cylinder head.
-Make sure the valve's orientation and location are correct. - Hold the valve in place with a socket and extension for steps d - f. - d.
+a.
+Remove the old gasket and install a new valve gasket into the cylinder head.

+- Install the valve assembly in the cylinder head.
+Make sure the valve's orientation and location are correct. - c.
+Hold the valve in place with a socket and extension for steps d f. - d.
 Center the valve cage on the valve assembly. - e.
 Remove the valve hold down screw from the cover plate, then install the valve cover plate with a new O-ring.
-Tighten the cover plate capscrews according to Table 7 "Bolt Torque." - f.
-Install the hold down screw and tighten according to Table 7 - "Bolt Torque." - g.
+Tighten the cover plate capscrews according to Table 5 "Bolt Torque." - f.
+Install the hold down screw and tighten according to Table 5 "Bolt Torque." - g.
+If suction valve unloaders are used: Install the unloader plunger through the hold down screw. - h.
 Install the valve cap and O-ring. - After replacing the valves, rotate the flywheel by hand to check for interference between the pistons and the valves. - 7.
 After 60 minutes of running time, remove the valve cap and retorque the hold down screw.
 Replace the valve cap and O-ring.